chrisreade/PenroseKiteDart/README.md

 To use these, you also need module Tgraphs and possibly GraphFigExamples.
 Module Tgraphs includes and exports contents of several other Tgraph modules, namely Tgraph.Compose, Tgraph.Convert, Tgraph.Decompose, Tgraph.Force, Tgraph.Prelude.
-Tgraph.Convert has tools for turning Tgraphs into Patches (and VPatches).
+Tgraph.Convert has tools for turning Tgraphs into Patches (and VPinned).

 For more information on Tgraphs see https://readerunner.wordpress.com/2022/01/06/graphs-kites-and-darts/